robkelle/git-snow-sync/README.md

 Import XML GITSYNC.xml into the sys_update_set table
 ```

 2.)
-Modify script include to add your personal or team specific github information
+Modify script include to add your personal or team specific github information.
 The following is going to change:
-Github username
+Github username,
-Github repository name
+Github repository name,
-Directory name where recovered in progress update sets will be back up into
+directory name where recovered update sets will be backed up,
-Github bearer token, this needs to be generated on the github side of things [Read More](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
+Github bearer token (this needs to be generated in Github [Read More](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)),
-Github email
+Github email.

 ```
 Code Sample: